 Curious for more?
-Let us give you a taste of what’s unique about the Philippines before even booking that trip.
+Let me give you a taste of what’s unique about the Philippines before even booking that trip.

-Since we’ve already mentioned it in the intro, might as well start from there.
+Since I’ve already mentioned it in the intro, might as well start from there.
 The Philippines is an archipelago with many islands.
 How many, to be exact?
-7,641 as of the year 2017.
+7,641.
 They say with climate change and the world’s rising waters, though, that’s not a permanent number.

 Where in the world is the Philippines?
 It’s in Southeast Asia right within the Pacific Ring of Fire a.k.a. the world’s Circum-Pacific belt!
 This simply means that all Philippine islands run across “a path along the Pacific Ocean” lined with active volcanoes.